Can A Beginner Climb Mt. Shasta?

 The Clear Creek Route is another excellent option for climbers of various skill levels.
 This route takes you through picturesque alpine meadows and offers breathtaking views of the surrounding landscape.
 The ascent involves crossing glaciers, so it is essential to possess basic glacier travel skills and equipment.
 Be prepared for a longer and more physically demanding climb compared to the Avalanche Gulch Route.

-See also What Is The Difficulty Level Of Climbing Mount Shasta?
+See also What Class Climb Is Shasta?

 Bunny Flat Route